Howard the Duck (film): Special effects

 The voice of Howard, Chip Zien, was not cast until after the shooting was completed.
 Because Gale's voice was difficult to hear through the suit, Huyck ordered Gale to perform his scenes without speaking any of the required dialogue, which was later synchronized during the editing process.
 Lead puppeteer Tim Rose was given a microphone attached to a small speaker, which would allow Rose to speak the dialogue to help the actors respond to Howard's dialogue.
 While wearing his suit, Gale could only see through Howard's mouth and had to sense his location without proper eyesight.
 Gale often had to walk backward before beginning rehearsals.
 In between takes, a hair dryer was stuffed in Howard's bill to keep Gale cool.
 Gale taped two of his fingers together to wear the three-fingered hands created for the Howard costume.
 A total of six actors gave physical performances as Howard.

 Gerber was impressed by Howard's appearance, and commented, "It was very bizarre to meet it and [...] realize not just that I created it – that would have been bizarre enough [...] you know, it was sort of like meeting a child I didn't know I had".

 Makeup artists Tom Burman and Bari Dreiband-Burman and actor Jones discussed the appearance of the Dark Overlord with Huyck and Katz and developed the character's progressing looks.
-When Katz's daughter visited during filming, she was terrified by Jones' appearance in makeup.
+When Katz's daughter visited during filming, she was terrified by Jones's appearance in makeup.
 The diner sequence combines practical effects, including squibs and air cannons, with visual effects created by ILM.
-Jones provided the altered voice of Jenning during his possession by the Dark Overlord "with a slight bit of enhancement every now and then" by sound designer Ben Burtt.
+Jones provided the altered voice of Jenning during his possession by the Dark Overlord "with a slight bit of enhancement now and then" by sound designer Ben Burtt.
 Stop motion effects during the climax were designed by Phil Tippett, who began with a clay model before upgrading to more sophisticated pieces.